Please enjoy this sequel to my first full-day walking tour of Japan’s premier winery region.

 If you are carrying bags that you do not particularly want to drag around with you all day, you can put them in a locker at JR Enzan Station.
 Be forewarned that there are not many lockers, so there is no guarantee that one will be available, particularly on weekends.

-Please use the following JR schedules to help plan your visit to Japan’s premier winery region:
+Please use the following JR schedules (subject to change each year) to help plan your visit to Japan’s premier winery region: